Mission Statement & Facts

 Who We Serve:

-Operation Gratitude sends packages to Wounded Warriors, Veterans, New Recruits and Deployed members of all Military branches: Army, Navy, Air Force, Marines, Coast Guard, and to units from all states and territories.
-While we will send at least 100,000 care packages per year, we know the recipients share with their comrades, so we project that at least 250,000 service members will be directly touched by our program annually.
+Operation Gratitude sends packages to Purple Heart Recipients, Veterans, New Recruits and Deployed members of all Military branches: Army, Navy, Air Force, Marines, Coast Guard, and to units from all states and territories.
+While we will send at least 200,000 care packages per year, we know the recipients share with their comrades, so we project that at least 250,000+ service members will be directly touched by our program annually.
 In addition, the impact of our program on morale is felt generally throughout the Military (2.7 million people) and by the loved ones of those who serve (several million more).

 The demographics of Operation Gratitude recipients mirror the overall makeup of our Armed Forces, which in turn closely reflect the American population.
-The 2008 published survey results:
+Results of a published 2014 survey indicate:

 The gender demographics of our recipients also reflect the overall makeup of our Armed Forces, which is approximately 85% male and 15% female.